-This form can be obtained from the human ressources department or legal affairs.
-When it deems that there is a conflict of real, potential or apparent interest, Management will indicate the measures to be taken to remedy the situation.
-The information disclosed will be treated in a confidential manner and be provided only to the individuals participating directly in the assessment or management of conflict of interest
+Should we find ourselves in a situation of conflict of interest, whether real, potential or perceived, we must declare it immediately using the Conflict of Interest Declaration Form.
+This form can be obtained from the Human Ressources department.
+When it is deemed that there is a conflict of real, potential or apparent interest, MANAGEMENT will indicate the measures to be taken to remedy the situation.
+The information disclosed will be treated in a confidential manner and be provided only to the individuals participating directly in the assessment or management of the conflict of interest.